oSharpey/cyber-obsidian/Year 1/OSCC/lesson-4/scheduling.md

 #  Scheduling Metrics
 - All systems
-	- Fairness --> Give each process a fair amount of time on the CPU
+	- Fairness - Give each process a fair amount of time on the CPU
 	- Policy enforcement
-	- Balance - Keep all p
+	- Balance - Keep all parts of the system busy
+- **Batch Systems**
+	- Throughput - maximise the number of jobs per hour
+	- Turnaround time - "minimise time between submission and termination" --> this means keeping the hardware as busy as possible
+	- CPU utilisation - Keep the CPU busy at all times
+- **Interactive systems**
+	- Response time - mini